awead/valkyrie-rails-workshop/part-1-book.md

 end
 ```

+N.B. this may not be the best way to implement this because `@book` is getting
+reset.
+An alternative implementation might be to keep the book and its change set
+more separate.

+Reruning the test suite fixes some of the update errors, but there should be one remaining failure with `undefined
-To fix the `undefined method 'reload'` error, replace the lines in the
+method 'reload'`.
+To fix this, replace the lines in the test with:
-test with:

 ``` ruby
 updated_book = Valkyrie.config.metadata_adapter.query_service.find_by(id: book.id)